NEW! LISTEN TO REAL PULSATILE TINNITUS SOUNDS RECORDED BY REAL WHOOSHERS!

 the last year or two, with the help of iPhones and similar devices with recording functions, many whooshers have recorded

-files I've collected that sound similar to whooshing sounds, and I encourage everyone to continue to explore them, but I'm
+years, with sound files I've collected that sound similar to whooshing sounds, and I encourage everyone to continue to explore

-can be objective (others can hear it) or subjective (only the patient can hear it).
-Obviously, these
+tinnitus can be objective (others can hear it) or subjective (only the patient can hear it).
+Obviously,

-files are recorded by folks with objective pulsatile tinnitus.
-But, I wonder, of those people diagnosed
+these files are recorded by folks with objective pulsatile tinnitus.
+But, I wonder, of those people

 Sometimes the sound can be difficult to listen to, even with a stethoscope.
 And as most of the whooshers